 I find the Maximum Weight Loss (MWL) plan easier to follow than the Regular plan, in part because many of the higher-fat foods permitted in small amounts on the Regular plan (such as tofu and nuts) are foods that I can and will overeat with ease.
-Knowing myself, I prefer to stick to whole foods (green and yellow veggies, fruits, grains, legumes, and potatoes and other starchy veggies), with as little processed food as possible.
+Knowing myself, I prefer to stick to whole foods (green and yellow veggies, fruits, grains, legumes, potatoes and other starchy veggies), with as little processed food as possible.
 This works for me partly because I tend to be an all-or-nothing person, but also because I simply feel better when I stick with whole foods.
 I also really love to eat, and the MWL plan allows me to eat as much as I want of whatever I make!

 I tend to stick with a few meals I really enjoy—the simpler the better!
-Thanks to Jeff Novick’s “Fast Food” DVD, which provides those of us who have busy lives with quick, easy, and tasty ways to stick with the MWL plan, I’m never without something yummy in my fridge.
+Thanks to Jeff Novick’s “Fast Food” video, which provides those of us who have busy lives with quick, easy, and tasty ways to stick with the MWL plan, I’m never without something yummy in my fridge.
 I make sure to keep basic ingredients in stock: canned no-salt-added beans and tomatoes, plenty of frozen veggies and fruit, and lots of potatoes and brown rice.
 To those ingredients I add fresh veggies and fruit when they are in season or when they sound good.
 Because I stick with the MWL plan even now that I’m at goal weight, I can eat a LOT of food—sometimes 3-4 helpings of my favorite soup—and this keeps me happy and satisfied.

 I think back now on the way I felt when I weighed 207 (sure that I would be “suffering” if I returned to the McDougall plan), and I have to smile.
 I’m sure not suffering—on the contrary, I’m grateful to have been given a second chance to return to a healthy weight and an active life, and to avoid the serious health problems that were lurking around the corner for me.
 I think I can promise that this time around, there will be no going back for me.